Humpty Dumpty Heart

 "Humpty Dumpty Heart", also known as "(I've Got A) Humpty Dumpty Heart", is a country music song written and sung by Hank Thompson (with backing from His Brazos Valley Boys) and released on the Capitol label.
 In January 1948, it reached No. 3 on the Billboard folk juke box charts.
 It was also ranked as the No. 6 record on Billboard's 1948 year-end folk record sellers chart.
+Thompson's recording was "estimated to have sold a million".